rveda1/API_Generator/README.md

 - Modify `ParserFunction.py` for Java or .NET code generation.
 - Enhance the generated code with custom error handling.

-These artifacts can help reduce client onboarding time by up to 80% and accelerate time-to-market, as demonstrated in our project.
+These artifacts can help reduce client onboarding time by up to 80% and accelerate time-to-market, as demonstrated in our **Generative AI**-driven project.